polkadot-fellows/RFCs/text/introduce-xcq.md

 ### XCQ Extension

 An extension-based design is essential for several reasons:
-- Diffent chains may have different data types for semantically similar queries, making it challenging to standardize function calls across them.
+- Different chains may have different data types for semantically similar queries, making it challenging to standardize function calls across them.
 An extension-based design with optional associated types allows these diverse data types to be specified and utilized effectively.
 - Function calls distributed across various pallets can be amalgamated into a single extension, simplifying the development process and ensuring a more cohesive and maintainable codebase.
-- Extensions are identified via an extension ID, a hash based on the extension name and method sets.
-An update to an extension is treated as a new extension.
 - New functionalities can be added without upgrading the core part of the XCQ.
 - Ensure the core part is in a minimal scope.

 Essential components of an XCQ extension system include:

+- A hash-based extension id generation mechanism for addressing and versioning .
+The hash value derives from the extension name and its method sets.
+Any update to an extension is treated as a new extension.

 - `decl_extension` macro: Defines an extension as a Rust trait with optional associated types.